 Messaging 1.0 apps like Slack, Microsoft Teams, and similar clones based on chats & ‘channels’ were embraced by the digitally savvy, searching for tools for the rapidly evolving pace and mode of communication.
 But these apps never addressed the problems of small businesses where most users are comfortable working with emails in browsers and saving files in desktop folders.
 Clariti is designed to ease the transition of the everyday worker from a largely email-only world to one where email, chat, and calls co-exist.
 All without affecting their productivity.

-Right from its introduction Clariti supported multiple communication apps including email, chat, calls, documents and to dos, and automatically connected related communications in threads.
+Right from its introduction Clariti supported multiple communication apps including email, chat, calls, documents and to dos, and automatically connected related communications in Workspaces.
 Now, Clariti introduces folders on the web that look and feel like folders on the desktop but do so much more.

 Everyone is familiar with the concept of folders on the computer desktop used to store and organize files and documents.
 Anyone using folders already on their desktop, whether Windows, MacOS or Unix, understand the single purpose for which they were designed – to hold files.
 But what if the folders did much more than just hold files?